 Secondly, a rationale for text manipulation must take into account the high degree of authenticity possible with this mode of learning.
-The text base itself can be easily derived from authentic sources.
+To me, text manipulation has great potential for authenticity because the text base itself can be so easily derived from authentic sources.
 Johns (1988) develops this issue as the first of three assumptions justifying use of concordancing for language learning.
-This first assumption, the importance of authenticity, has in turn three aspects:
+This first assumption has in turn three aspects; i.e. authenticity:

-- a. authenticity of script: that is, the teacher's role moves from that of text preparation to text presentation; - b. authenticity of purpose: that is, "The text should be of value to the learner quite apart from its use in a language-teaching context" (p.10); - c. and authenticity of activity: "What is done with the text should be transferable to the situation outside the classroom where the learner is trying to make sense of the language without the help of the teacher or of teaching materials" (p.10).
+- (a) of script; that is, the teacher's role moves from that of text preparation to text presentation - (b) of purpose; that is, "the text should be of value to the learner quite apart from its use in a language-teaching context" (p.
+10) - (c) and of activity; "what is done with the text should be transferable to the situation outside the classroom where the learner is trying to make sense of the language without the help of the teacher or of teaching materials." (p.
+10)

 The first two of these seem to me to apply equally well to text reconstruction as to concordancing.
-The last one is debatable in the case of text reconstruction; however, Johns argues that text reconstruction is transferable "in the sense that piecing together coherent text from disconnected ideas or minimal clues lies very close to the heart of language learning and language use" (p.11).
+The last one is debatable in the case of text reconstruction; however, Johns argues that, whereas multiple choice and quizlike activities have low transferability, text reconstruction is transferable

+"in the sense that piecing together coherent text from disconnected ideas or minimal clues lies very close to the heart of language learning and language use." (p.
+11)